gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 Version 2 code
 ----------------

-| Move GUI code into its own `def` block to make the code more modular.
+| Move GUI code into its own **def** block to make the code more modular.
 | Add doc strings.
-| Use variables for repeated values used in formatting.
+| Use variables for repeated values used in formatting widgets.

 .. code-block:: python